koseidiamond/KoseiHelper/README.md

 The **Entity Spawner Controllers** allow you to spawn different types of entities on a certain position when a condition is met.
 They are highly customizable.
 - You can specify the position where the entity will spawn.
 This position can be relative to the player (always left/right) or adjust to the facing (in front of/behind).
 Noded entities (like swap blocks) also support these settings for the node.
 - The following **entities** can be spawned: Puffers, Clouds, Badeline orbs, Fake hearts, Dream blocks, Boosters, Bumpers, Ice/Lava barriers, Dash blocks, Core blocks, Falling blocks, Feathers, Ice/Fireballs, Moving blocks, Refills, Seekers, Swap blocks, Zip movers, Crumble platforms, Glass blocks, Starjump blocks, Jump throughs, Floaty blocks, Kevins and Decals.
 You can also "spawn" (set to true) new flags that follow the naming `koseiFlagN` where `N` is a number that increases each time it's "spawned" (koseiFlag9, koseiFlag10, and so on), starting at `koseiFlag1`.
+Same for Counters, which go by the name `koseiCounterN`.
-Advanced tip: You can use a Flag Spawner with a reasonable cycle as a main controller for cycling between multiple spawners.
+Advanced tip: You can use a Flag/Counter Spawner with a reasonable cycle as a main controller for cycling between multiple spawners.
 - You can specify a **flag** that needs a specific value (true/false) before the Spawner has effect.
 - You can specify a max number of entities that can spawn per room (**Limit**), the time that needs to pass until a new one can appear (**Cooldown**) and if they should disappear after a certain time (TTL or **Time To Live**).
 - Appear/disappear **sounds** are customizable.
 Set them to `event:/none` if you don't want a sound.